-As the map below indicates, there are also a couple of pictograph sites on Bear Island.
+As the map below indicates, Bear Island also has two pictograph sites.
+[Site #41 in Dewdney’s Indian Rock Paintings-p.92].
 Paddling along the north shore of Bear Island, we decided to keep them for the return in a few days.
-We hoped that the conditions would be more conducive for a search for faint ochre marks on rock.
+We hoped that the conditions would be more conducive for a search for faint ochre marks on vertical rock.

-We spent a wet, drizzly evening under the kitchen tarp testing our new camp chairs.
+We spent a wet evening under the kitchen tarp testing our new camp chairs.
 After twenty years of the venerable MEC Senate Seat, we have gone seriously upscale (and “upweight” at two pounds [900 gms] each).
 We splurged on the Helinox Chair One for the decadence of off-the-ground seating.
 The post-trip decision – we’re definitely making room for them on all our future portages!